durham-qlm/diatomic-py/README.md

 # License

 Diatomic-py is licensed under a BSD 3 clause license.
-A copy can be found [here](LICENSE)
+A copy can be found [here](LICENSE).

 If you use our work for academic purposes you can cite us using: